Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 The enemy had brought in free-floating defence satellites, of the kind that normally protected high-value stations.
 The Hunters were used to those: they were easy enough to slip past undetected, and a weapon that could not sense its target was no weapon at all.

 In this case, however, they posed a vexing problem.
-If---when---the Hunters did counterattack to retake the freighters, those platforms would unleash devastating firepower.
-And while normally that wouldn’t have been an issue---a satellite without engines was an easy target to destroy---the new shield-linking tactics that the Humans had developed made it likely that those satellites were a good deal more durable than they had once been.
+If - when - the Hunters did counterattack to retake the freighters, those platforms would unleash devastating firepower.
+And while normally that wouldn’t have been an issue - a satellite without engines was an easy target to destroy - the new shield-linking tactics that the Humans had developed made it likely that those satellites were a good deal more durable than they had once been.

 There was another problem: Available ships.
 The loss of the Hive had been truly, genuinely devastating to the Hunters, and much of the Swarm of Swarms was now hard at work in the heart of their controlled space, performing duties that had once been performed by the supply ships that came and went from and to the Hive.
 So many had been lost in its destruction that simply keeping enough meat in enough maws to fight was a logistical harrowing.